Key Chords app generates guitar chord progressions automatically. Use it free online, or get the app for Mac, Windows or iOS (iPad)

 - Click on a chord to preview how it sounds.

-- Drag and drop to arrange chords on the timeline
+- Drag and drop to arrange the chord progression

 - Tweak the settings to control the playback speed